 - Value Streams and Processes

-These components represent a significant evolution of ITIL from previous iterations, from a specific focus on delivering services, to the broader perspective of the value created by the products and services delivered to the customer.
-ITIL 4 has been designed to provide a seamless transition from an organization’s existing investment in ITIL and its current way of working, to a faster, more flexible and adaptive approach.
+These components are a significant evolution of ITIL from previous iterations.
+From a specific focus on delivering services to the broader perspective of the value created by the products and services delivered to the customer.
+ITIL 4 is designed to provide a seamless transition from an organization’s existing investment in ITIL and its current way of working, to a faster, more flexible, more agile approach.

 Who uses ITIL?

 Large, medium, and small organizations all over the world use ITIL to help them improve the value of their services.
-ITIL helps organizations in all industries and sectors solve business issues as well as improving IT capability.
-Organizations use ITIL as a guide to improve or implement a capability that provides business value.
+ITIL helps organizations in all industries and sectors to:

 - Faster and more flexible service delivery practices to support digital transformation